chilops/workbook/Interview & Concepts.md

 **Types of External Volumes in Kubernetes:**

-1. **PersistentVolume (PV):**  Certainly!
-In Kubernetes, a **Persistent Volume (PV)** is a piece of storage in the cluster that has been provisioned by an administrator or dynamically created using Storage Classes.
+1. **PersistentVolume (PV):**  In Kubernetes, a **Persistent Volume (PV)** is a piece of storage in the cluster that has been provisioned by an administrator or dynamically created using Storage Classes.
 It’s like a storage unit that can hold data for a long time, even if the pod that uses it is deleted.

 Here's a simple breakdown: